finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

             try
             {
-                // [EXPERIMENTAL] Aggregate data in a portfolio or portfolio group ListAggregationResponse result = apiInstance.GetAggregation(scope, code, sortBy, start, limit, aggregationRequest);
+                // [EXPERIMENTAL] Aggregate data in a portfolio or portfolio group  Deprecated: Please use the GetValuation endpoint.
+It is aimed at a simpler set of requirements now deemed stable.
+Aggregation will shortly be modified to include experimental features such as Simulation and XVA
+                ListAggregationResponse result = apiInstance.GetAggregation(scope, code, sortBy, start, limit, aggregationRequest);
                 Debug.WriteLine(result);
             }